Shekswess/ITCompany-Python-OOP-/README.md

 -To run the project you need to have python3 installed.
 You download the code and you open the folder where the code is using the command line.
 You write:
 # python main.py
 You will be greeted with a "menu" what you can do with the system !

+-I hope you like this project and find it helpful !